kansasgis/NG911/Doc_Online/EnhancementTools.md

 <a name="CompareRoads"></a>
 Running *Compare Road Names*:

-1. Open ArcCatalog and navigate to the toolbox called “Kansas NG911 GIS Tools” > “Enhancement Tools” > “Compare Road Names”.
+1. Open toolbox and navigate to “Enhancement Tools” > “Compare Road Names”.

 2. In the “NG911 Geodatabase” box, select the appropriate NG911 geodatabase.